johannesjh/favagtk/README.md

 ## Contributing

-Contributions are what make the open source community such an amazing place to be learn, inspire, and create.
-Any contributions you make are greatly appreciated.
-Pull requests welcome.
+All contributions are greatly appreciated... pull requests welcome, and so are bug reports and suggestions for improvement.

 ### Viewing Debug Output